ugotsoul/deep_learning/README.md

 # deep_learning

-Projects and exercises from the fast.ai deep learning courses 1 & 2 and Deep learning for Coders with fastai and PyTorch (eg. Fastbook)
+Projects and exercises from the fast.ai deep learning courses 1 & 2 and Deep learning for Coders with fastai and PyTorch

 ## Projects